QuartzWork/QuartzWork/README.md

 Quartz is a project simmilar to TN.
 We make Unblockers, Webproxys, And More

 # Members
-- Founder: @Companioncubegd
+- Founder: Companioncubegd
-- Co-Founder: @Theethonic
+- Co-Founder: Theethonic

 # List Of Projects
-- Opacity (Minimal Unblocker) - Run By @Companioncubegd
+- Opacity (Minimal Unblocker) - Run By Companioncubegd
-- Kobaltuim (Full-Featured Unblocker) - Run By @theethonic
+- Kobaltuim (Full-Featured Unblocker) - Run By theethonic
-- Daybreak (Full-Featured Unblocker) - Run By @Companioncubegd
+- Daybreak (Full-Featured Unblocker) - Run By Companioncubegd

-- Meth0d (List of methods for bypassing school) - Run By @Companioncubegd
+- Meth0d (List of methods for bypassing school) - Run By Companioncubegd
-- BloxDox (Documentation For All Of Our Projects) - Run By @companioncubegd & @theethonic
+- BloxDox (Documentation For All Of Our Projects) - Run By companioncubegd & theethonic

-- WebGarcH (Web Game Archive, Including Flash Games, HTMl5 Games, And Emulators) - Run By @Companioncubegd
+- WebGarcH (Web Game Archive, Including Flash Games, HTMl5 Games, And Emulators) - Run By Companioncubegd
 - Cloaker (Website Cloaker Script) - Run By @Companioncubegd
-- Embed (Scripts For Embed Webproxy Search Boxes) - Run By @Companioncubegd
+- Embed (Scripts For Embed Webproxy Search Boxes) - Run By Companioncubegd
-- About#Cloak (Method Of Hiding Screen From Teachers - Run By @Companioncubegd & @theethonic
+- About#Cloak (Method Of Hiding Screen From Teachers - Run By Companioncubegd & theethonic

 - nBloK (Webproxy) - Run By @Companioncubegd